 What Is Coasteering in Mallorca?

 Coasteering is a mix of swimming, climbing, and jumping along rocky coastlines, often through sea caves and cliffs.
-It combines elements from various adventure sports, making it a truly dynamic experience.
+It combines elements from various adventure sports, making it a dynamic experience.
 Here, you’ll follow a professional guide who leads you along Mallorca’s rocky shores, helping you navigate natural obstacles like cliffs, caves, and pools.

 This trip lasts roughly four and a half hours, including travel time, and is designed to be accessible to a wide range of participants.
 The tour is offered with pick-up service from hotels in southern Mallorca, making it straightforward to join without the hassle of finding a meeting point.